Artificial Grass Installation Cost

 • ✖ The most expensive option for artificial grass costs up to £40 per square metre.

-Polypropylene Grass Cost
+Polypropylene Artificial Grass Cost

 This material is a thermoplastic polymer that is made from combining propylene monomers together.
 It is used to manufacture artificial turf and offers a number of benefits and downsides, including: